jimenezcarrero/jimenezcarrero/README.md

 ## I'm Juan Strategic Logistics Consultant @ Lidl ES.

-** 🌱 I’m currently learning python for develops project in data science, machine learning and AI 🤖 **
+🌱 Currently learning python for develops project with data science, machine learning and AI 🤖

 <!--
 **jimenezcarrero/jimenezcarrero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.